Cloisters Privacy notice - Recruitment and Employment

 Terms of Work from 13th May 2013

-From the 13th May 2013 unless otherwise agreed all Cloisters' Barristers work on the basis of the Cloisters standard terms and conditions which can be seen here.
+From the 13th May 2013 unless otherwise agreed all Cloisters' Barristers work on the basis of the Cloisters standard terms and conditions.
 These apply to all new matters and also to work undertaken from this date in existing matters.

 If you wish to discuss different terms for Barristers to undertake work, please contact our clerks, whose details are on this link.
 Our clerks will be happy to discuss the terms for any specific pieces of work.